Credential:

 School of Community Studies

-The Education Assistant program at Bow Valley College teaches students the skills and knowledge needed to support children and teens with different needs in the classroom.
+The Education Assistant program at Bow Valley College equips you with the skills and knowledge needed to support children and teens with diverse needs in the classroom.

-At the end of the program, students must complete a seven-week practicum in a school as an Education Assistant.
-To qualify, you will need to finish all coursework and meet pre-placement requirements.
-Students with relevant experience may be eligible for credit through Prior Learning Assessment and Recognition (PLAR).
+At the end of the program, you’ll complete a seven-week practicum in a school setting.
+To qualify, you must finish all coursework and meet pre-placement requirements.
+Students with prior experience may be eligible for credit through Prior Learning Assessment and Recognition (PLAR).

 The Education Assistant program includes a practicum placement in agencies where employers require a Police Information Check (PIC) with a Vulnerable Sector Search (VSS).
 Results of this check may restrict opportunities for placement in a practicum.
 The PIC must be obtained before the start of the practicum.